 Blockchain Commons produces projects that fulfill its Vision.

 Much of this centers on an Architecture that focuses on our Gordian Principles of independence, privacy, resilience, and openness and that encourages responsible key management.
-This Architecture is built upon Use Cases, Specifications that enable those Use Cases, and Developer Support for incorporating those Specifications including Reference Libraries and CLI Apps.
-Reference Apps offer further examples to ensure that Specifications are integrated using best practices.
+This Architecture is built upon Specifications that have been created in conjunction with the Wallet Community.
+Developer Support enables the usage of these specifications, while Reference Apps further demonstrate that usage.

-Beyond its architectural core, Blockchain Commons also supports Events, Educational Projects, Advocacy Projects, and Open Infastructure Projects.
+Beyond its architectural core, Blockchain Commons also supports Events, Educational Projects, Advocacy Projects, and Open Infrastructure Projects.

 The Gordian Architecture